From monoliths to modules: Decomposing transducers for efficient world modelling: Decomposing causal states

 \section{Decomposing causal states}

 In previous sections, we showed how nonanticipation and sparsity jointly induce hierarchical decompositions of dynamical processes: first by factoring monolithic interfaces into networks of transducers (\autoref{sec:decomp_framework}), and then by moving up and down these networks to obtain emergent macroscopic levels (\autoref{sec:coarse-graining}).
 In this section, we apply this approach to decompose minimal predictive representations of a process, known as $\epsilon$-machines and $\epsilon$-transducers.
-The $\epsilon$-machine~\citep{crutchfield2012between}, a special case of the $\epsilon$-transducer, is a powerful tool for mechanistic interpretability which captures the minimal `causal states' for a process, providing a theoretical prediction for what \emph{should} be stored in the latent states of an optimal predictor \citep{marzen2017nearly}.
-Recent studies are revealing that such causal state structures are reconstructed inside the latent space of neural networks~\citep{shai2025transformers,piotrowski2025constrained}.
+The $\epsilon$-machine~\citep{crutchfield2012between}, a special case of the $\epsilon$-transducer~\citep{barnett2015computational}, is a powerful tool for mechanistic interpretability which captures the minimal `causal states' for a process, providing a theoretical prediction for what \emph{should} be stored in the latent states of an optimal predictor \citep{marzen2017nearly}.
+Interestingly, it has been shown (see~\citep{rosasai}) that $\epsilon$-transducers are equivalent to predictive state representations~\citep{littman2001predictive}, a reinforcement learning technique to generate a minimal set of state variables for a given partially-observed setting.
+Moreover, recent studies are revealing that causal state structures are reconstructed inside the latent space of neural networks~\citep{shai2025transformers,piotrowski2025constrained,shai2026transformers}.

-We therefore investigate how the decomposition principles developed earlier act on these canonical representations: when and how can a monolithic minimal representation can be factorized into interacting modules, and what kinds of hierarchies arise from this.
+We therefore investigate how the decomposition principles developed earlier act on these canonical representations: when and how can a monolithic minimal representation be factorized into interacting modules, and what kinds of hierarchies arise from this?

 To study this, let us first note that the composition of the two transducers $T$ and $U$ corresponds to the composition of the interface $\mathcal{I}[Z|XY]$ with the interface $\mathcal{I}[Y|X]$ to generate the interface $\mathcal{I}[YZ|X]$.
 If both $T$ and $U$ are the $\epsilon$-transducers (minimal predictive model) for their respective interfaces, then they are both unifilar~\citep{barnett2015computational,rosasai}.
 Unifilarity means that the next latent variable is a function of the present latent variable, inputs, and outputs